Construction January 2026

 How does Construction compare?

-People in Construction were much more positive than average regarding Company Performance, Engagement, and Inclusion.
+People in Construction were much more positive than average regarding Company Performance, Growth, and Support Resources.

-On the lower side, people in Construction had much lower favorable scores than average in Equity, Action, and Collaboration & Communication.
+On the lower side, people in Construction had much lower favorable scores than average in Action, Equity, and Innovation.

-People working in Construction are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Construction are less engaged than Engaging Growth.
+People working in Construction are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Construction are less engaged than Venture Capital & Private Equity and Engaging Growth.

-The highest scoring question for Construction had 89% of people agreeing that they know what they need to do to be successful in their role (+2% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Construction had 89% of people agreeing that they know what they need to do to be successful in their role (+2% compared to overall) while they were generally most positive about Growth.

-People in Construction were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 14% of people disagreeing (+0% above average).
+People in Construction were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 13% of people disagreeing (-1% below average).

 Which questions matter the most?